-- Each student must maintain an email account with a provider of their choosing at their own expense, or use the college email system to receive important communications about the college. - College items lost or broken will be charged at the college's replacement cost plus expenses. - Cash not accepted for tuition and fees.
+- Students must maintain an email account with a provider of their choosing at their own expense or use the college email system to receive important communications about the college. - College items lost or broken will be charged at the college's replacement cost plus expenses. - Cash not accepted for tuition and fees. - Nursing students are required to carry their own professional liability insurance.